kimmeld/DeepStackRekognitionShim/README.md

 * Determines whether or not to send the alert, then sends it via Home Assistant
 * Logs the image and response from Rekognition to a PostgreSQL database

 This shim can replace most of this, apart from the PostgreSQL logging, with only some small code to create the notification remaining in Node-RED.
+PostgreSQL logging will not be implemented in this shim because Blue Iris does sufficient logging internally to determine why the AI flagged an image the way it did.
+The Python logging module deals with logging that's appropriate to the shim.

 # Quick Start
 ```